A collage featuring some of the best '80s horror movies (clockwise from top left): 'The Thing,' 'Poltergeist,' 'The Shining,' and 'The Beyond'

 (Orion Pictures)

 There were two great zombie movies to come out in 1985 (three if you count Lamberto Bava’s Demons): George A. Romero’s Day of the Dead and Dan O’Bannon’s directorial debut The Return of the Living Dead.
-Both are fine films, but Return gets inclusion on this list for its potent blend of manic humor and zombie lore; it’s the movie that popularized human brains as a specific delicacy for the zeds.
+Both are fine films, but Return gets included on this list for its potent blend of manic humor and zombie lore; it’s the movie that popularized human brains as a specific delicacy for the Zeds.
 Everyone’s performance in the film is dialed up to the highest levels of hysteria and, married with a punk rock soundtrack to die for and the grimmest of grim jokes, the movie doesn’t reinvent the zombie wheel but it rolls incredibly well.

 Anguish (1987)